influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster/directly.md

 ```

 The list of images that you need to copy is included in the package metadata.
-You can obtain it with any standard OCI image inspection tool.
-For example:
+You can obtain it with any standard OCI image inspection tool--for example:

 {{% code-placeholders "PACKAGE_VERSION" %}}